Digital image correlation for crack measurement

 Technical functionality: selection of the measurement mesh

-By Clara Minguet and Lucas Angénieux, Research engineers at EikoSim On EikoTwin DIC, the measurements are directly expressed on the simulation mesh.
+On EikoTwin DIC, the measurements are directly expressed on the simulation mesh.
 In order to choose which areas of interest for the test are visible to the camera(s), the so-called measurement mesh must first be selected.
-Indeed, this mesh will be the one where the…
+Indeed, this mesh will be the one where the results will be calculated.
+It is, therefore, essential to select…

 Simulation validation with EikoTwin DIC

-By Florent Mathieu, Ceo of EikoSim Simulation validation with EikoTwin DIC rely heavily on image processing.
-Image analysis methods provide full-field test data, that can be used to validate and improve your simulation.
-Using the unique method of “Model-Based testing”, EikoTwin DIC allows to measure displacements and strains of the observed parts directly on the simulation…
+Simulation validation with EikoTwin DIC relies heavily on image processing.
+Image analysis methods provide full-field test data that can be used to validate and improve your simulation.
+Using the unique “Model-Based testing” method, EikoTwin DIC allows measuring displacements and strains of the observed parts directly on the simulation mesh.
+Thus, you will be able to…

-By Pierre Baudoin, R&D engineer at EikoSim Introduction This article is written as a complement to the article on good calibration practices recently published on our website.
-In general, it is very often possible to calibrate the camera system in EikoTwin DIC thanks to the knowledge of the geometry of the part, and of the…
+Introduction This article is written as a complement to the article on good calibration practices recently published on our website.
+In general, it is very often possible to calibrate the camera system in EikoTwin DIC thanks to the knowledge of the geometry of the part, and of the correspondence between points of the model and…

 - « Previous